-The simplest VBScript loop construct is called a For...Next loop, and is used as shown:
+The simplest VBScript loop construct is called a For...
+Next loop, and is used as shown:

 '''

 <script type="text/vbscript">

-For I = 1 To 12
+For N = 1 To 12

-MsgBox I & " x 12 = " & I12
+MsgBox N & " x 12 = " & N12

 Next

 </script>

 '''

 This is much more explicit and easier to see what is happening.
-The value of I varies from 1 through to 12 and the code before the Next keyword is executed.
+The value of N varies from 1 through to 12 and the code before the Next keyword is executed.
 In this case it just prints the result in a dialog box as we've seen before.
 The indentation is optional but makes the code easier to read.

-Note however that although the VBScript appears more obvious, the Python version is ultimately more flexible as we'll see in a moment.
+Although the VBScript appears, at first glance, more obvious, the Python version is ultimately more flexible as we'll see shortly.